-When separating from employment with the FAWIC, the Deputy Director of Human Resources may conduct an exit interview to discuss the reasons for leaving, any suggestions that employees may have about the organization, and to discuss benefits status.
+When separating from employment with the FAWIC, the Human Resources Department may conduct an exit interview to discuss the reasons for leaving, any suggestions that employees may have about the organization, and to discuss benefits status.
 During the exit interview, exiting employees can provide insights into areas for improvement that the FAWIC can make.
 We hope that this constructive exchange will help us identify any areas that need further attention to provide the best possible work environment.
 Every attempt will be made to keep all information anonymous or confidential.